 Unvalidated or improper forensic science is a leading cause of wrongful convictions.
-In more than 50% of the DNA exonerations nationwide, unvalidated or improper forensic science contributed to the underlying wrongful conviction.
+In approximately 49% of the DNA exonerations nationwide, unvalidated or improper forensic science contributed to the underlying wrongful conviction.

 These problems include: forensic techniques that have not been subjected to rigorous scientific evaluation (such as hair microscopy, bite mark comparisons, firearm tool mark analysis and shoe print comparisons); testing that is improperly conducted or analysis that is not accurate (regardless of whether the forensic technique involved is validated); and forensic misconduct (such as fabricated test results and misleading testimony).